- The U.S., which contributes to over 25% of the global industry value, spends close to 9% of its GDP on logistic services.

 - Management Information System

 - Warehouse & Inventory Management

 - Operations Management

 - Global Supply & Chain and Logistics Management

 - Exim Policy & Export Procedure and Documentation

-Eligibility – Graduates with 55% in Commerce, Statistics, Maths, Science and Economics are eligible to enrol for this programme.
+Graduates with 50% in Commerce, Statistics, Maths, Science and Economics are eligible to enrol for this programme.